-It is rare for a new producer to achieve cult status almost immediately but Chris and Suzaan Alheit’s first (2011) vintage of Cartology brought them unexpected fame; only two years later the wine is one of the most tightly allocated South African names on the market.
+It is rare for a new producer to achieve cult status almost immediately, but Chris and Suzaan Alheit’s first (2011) vintage of Cartology brought them unexpected fame; this is now one of the most tightly allocated South African names on the market.

 The aim of the winery is to “vinify extraordinary Cape vineyards (sic)... to find the voice of the land itself.
 Whether that voice be a choir of amazing blocks blended into one bottle, or the purity and beauty of a single vineyard soloist.”
 Using the knowledge and contacts of leading viticulturist, Rosa Kruger, the couple sought out some of the oldest vineyard blocks in the country.
 Chenin Blanc accounts for 88 percent of the total blend and comes from four separate sites around the Western Cape: